 Here are the various causes of GPU Bottleneck in games, along with their solutions or fixes.

 Overheating is bad for every component, be it a CPU, GPU, RAM, SSD, PSU, etc. If your hardware component gets overheated then you will get lower performance from it and it will throttle down to lower speeds to save itself from damage and can become a bottleneck for your entire PC.
 GPU overheating is a serious issue and if the GPU gets overheated then it will automatically throttle down to lower clock speeds to save itself from any damage.
-This will result in lower GPU performance than the normal and thus lower frame rates in games.
-GPU overheating can occur due to worn out or bad thermal paste, improper contact between GPU and heatsink, faulty fan, higher overclocking, bad case airflow and also due to bad or buggy graphics drivers.
+This will result in lower GPU performance than normal and thus lower frame rates in games.
+GPU overheating can occur due to worn-out or bad thermal paste, improper contact between GPU and heatsink, faulty fan, higher overclocking, bad case airflow, and also due to bad or buggy graphics drivers.
 Below is the complete guide on how to lower GPU temperature and prevents it from overheating.

 Must Read: How to Lower GPU Temperature and Overheating